 - Essential automation for repetitive tasks

-- Easy implementation without IT expertise
+- Quick setup without IT expertise

 Why use a simple CRM for small business?